Office: ATG 208B / RTB 562

 |Graduate Research Fellowship||4/2014||National Science Foundation||Three years of funding for stipend and tuition.|

 I regularly give public talks, visit classrooms, and participate in other science outreach activities in the greater Seattle area.
-Within the university, I am a board member and the 2020 course instructor for Engage, a public science communication program at UW.
-I am a representative to the faculty for the ESS graduate student body, and I serve on the ESS curriculum committee.
+Within the university, I am a board member for Engage, a public science communication program at UW, and I serve on the ESS curriculum committee.
 I also organize an annual ESS graduate student housing survey, and a crowd-sourced welcome guide for new ESS graduate students.

 I am interested in understanding glacier variability on sub-seasonal to multi-decadal timescales, particularly by leveraging the abundant imagery produced by various earth-observing satellites.
 I am also curious about processes related to glacier melt and ice-ocean interactions.